coozoo/androidprocmon/README.md

  5. Now you can go to "Chart Manager" tab
     Here you will see online data on charts.
-    Every chart can be deattached and placed back by double clciking on window header.
+    Every chart can be detached and placed back by double clicking on window header.

    * There is "Range" spinbox.
 You can set start size in minutes of plot area, as much as more data added it will compress it to fit into plot area.
 Flow checkbox allow you to left only last data of range, so if range 10 minutes then only last 10 minutes will be on chart.